Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Maksym Harkin

-Ukrainian native Maksym Harkin was attending the Nova music festival with friends when they were killed by Hamas fighters on 7 October, according to the Hostages Families Forum Headquarters.
+Ukrainian native Maksym Harkin, 37, was attending the Nova music festival with friends at the time of the October 7 attack.

-The 37-year-old was taken hostage and appeared alongside Bar Kupershtein in a Hamas video in April 2025.
-He later appeared in a separate video, appearing to be wearing bandages for injuries Hamas said had been sustained during an Israeli airstrike.
+Mr Harkin was taken hostage and appeared alongside Bar Kupershtein in a Hamas video in April 2025.
+He later appeared in a separate video, wearing bandages for injuries Hamas said had been sustained during an Israeli airstrike.

 Evyatar David